Download eBooks & Wiring Diagrams (FREE)

 Refer to the red box below, which outlines Step 2.

-Essentially, solar calculator derives the minimum wattage recommendation based on the below information.
+The solar calculator derives the minimum wattage recommendation based on the below information.

 • If using lithium batteries: Recommended solar watts is a 1:1 ratio to Ah battery bank.